philips-labs/terraform-aws-github-runner/docs/index.md

 ## Overview

 The module is designed to be used in a GitHub organization.
-It can also be used in a GitHub repository, but this not supports all features.
+It can also be used in a GitHub repository, but this does not supports all features.
 The module is receiving GitHub webhook events for the `workflow_job` event.
 The module will create a new runner if the event is for a workflow that requires a runner, and no runner is available.
-Alteratively the module can be configured as ephemeral runners.
+Alternatively the module can be configured as ephemeral runners.
 In this case the module will create a new runner for each workflow job event.

 For ephemeral runners a pool is can be configured.
 The pool maintains a minimum number of runners based on a schedule.
 The pool works only for org level runners.